yeah/ansible-uberspace/README.md

 ```

 Or if you use [Planio](https://plan.io), simply enter your URL via **Settings** &rarr; **Repositories** &rarr; *your repo* &rarr; **Edit** &rarr; **Post-Receive webhook URL**

+### Ruby on Rails apps

+Setting up and deploying your Ruby on Rails apps involves a little bit more work, but it's definitely worth it.
+Where else do you get such awesome Rails hosting for the price?
+Let's get started:

+#### Configure your playbook

+1. To set up a Rails app, create an entry under `rails_apps` in your `host_vars` file (see `host_vars/UBERSPACE_NAME.UBERSPACE_HOST.uberspace.de.example` for an example)
+2. Make sure to give it a `name` which should be only characters, numbers and maybe the underscore character – no spaces!
+3. Add the domains through which your Rails app should be accessible
+4. Make sure to add these domains to the top-level `domains` section in the `host_vars` file as well!
+5. For `secret_key_base` generate a secret using `rake secret` in your Rails app
+6. For `port` choose an unused port on your Uberspace between 32000 and 65000

+That's it for Ansible.
+You can now run your playbook using `ansible-playbook site.yml`.

+#### Configure your Rails app

+To actually deploy your app, we're going to use [Capistrano](http://capistranorb.com/).
+Git clone your Rails app on your local computer and perform the following modifications:

+##### Modify your `Gemfile`

+1. Add or uncomment `gem 'capistrano-rails', group: :development`
+2. Run `bundle install` and then `bundle exec cap install`

+##### Mofify your `Capfile`

+1. Add or uncomment `require 'capistrano/bundler'`
+2. Add or uncomment `require 'capistrano/rails/migrations'` if your app is using MySQL

+###### Modify your `config/deploy.rb`

+1. Find the line `set :application, 'my_app_name'` and replace `my_app_name` with the *exact same* name you chose earlier for the `rails_apps` entry in your `host_vars` file.
+2. Find the line `set :repo_url, 'git@example.com:me/my_repo.git'` and add your Rails app's repo URL.
+If your repo is private, please add the keys you find in `public_keys/` within your playbook as deploy keys to your repository hoster.
+3. Find the line `# set :deploy_to, '/var/www/my_app_name'`, uncomment it and set the value to `"~/www/rails/#{fetch :application}"` (notice the double quotes!)
+4. Add the line `set :linked_files, fetch(:linked_files, []).push('config/database.yml')`
+5. Add the line `after :publishing, :restart { execute :svc, "-du ~/service/rails-app-#{fetch :application}" }`

+##### Modify your `config/deploy/production.rb`

+1. Find and uncomment the line `# server 'example.com', user: 'deploy', roles: %w{app db web}, my_property: :my_value` and replace example.com with the hostname of your Uberspace, e.g. `eridanus.uberspace.de`

+That's it.
+You should be able to deploy your app using `bundle exec cap production deploy`.
+After some time, your Rails app should be humming nicely on your configured domain.

 ### Cleanup